Trantorian1/rust-mq/README.md

 up-front for the queue to use. `rust-mq` differs from other channels though in ways that make it especially suited to handling application-critical information:

-1. When [resubscribing], a new [receiver] will still be able to receive messages which were sent before it was created, as long as those messages have not already been received.
+1. When resubscribing, a new receiver will still be able to receive messages which were sent before it was created, as long as those messages have not already been received.

 2. A message can only ever be read by a _single_ receiver.